What is the Iowa eTranscript Gateway?

 - Similar to other commercial transcript vendors, the Iowa eTranscript Gateway delivers an official PDF transcript via secure email to the recipient.
 A future development will provide colleges the option to receive Iowa eTranscripts as a data stream.
 This will enable the colleges to import the transcript data directly into their SIS, significantly increasing their processing efficiencies and cost savings.

 - SCED codes

 - Every course listed on the Iowa eTranscript includes the School Codes for the Exchange of Data (SCED) code assigned by the school.
 The SCED code is a course classification system which makes it easier for secondary schools, colleges, and universities to understand the content, level, and sequencing of each course on a student’s transcript and make appropriate admissions and course placement decisions.

 - Automatic admission information on Regent universities and community colleges

-- While this feature will not appear in the initial release of the Iowa eTranscript, we are exploring the possibility of adding a special notation specifically for 12th grade students which would list the Iowa eTranscript could include a notation indicating the Iowa Regent universities and the nearest Iowa community college to which the student’s academic records qualify him or her for automatic admission, if they choose to apply.
+- While this feature will not appear in the initial release of the Iowa eTranscript, we are exploring the possibility of adding a special notation specifically for 12th grade students which would list the Iowa eTranscript could include a notation indicating the Iowa Regent universities and the nearest Iowa community college to which the student’s academic records qualify them for automatic admission, if they choose to apply.